 Areas no longer being studied

-The following communities were engaged in the site selection process.
-These areas are no longer being studied, either because they were screened out based on completed studies or, in one case, withdrew.
+The following communities had also expressed interest in learning about the site selection process and exploring their potential to host it.
+These areas are no longer being studied because they either were screened out or, in one case, withdrew.

 An icon of a map